rcuzcano/SearchFight/README.md

 	Yahoo winner: java
     Total winner: .net

-Currently the application supports 2 search engines (Google and Bing), in case the user wants to add an additional search engine, it will just need to add an additional SearcEngine class and modify it's corresponding Factory.
+Currently the application supports 3 search engines (Google, Bing and Yahoo), in case the user wants to add an additional search engine, it will just need to add an additional SearcEngine class and modify it's corresponding Factory.
 It also requires to implementing the methods described into the ISearchEngine interface and adding a new SearchEngineEnum value.
 The application will automatically recognize that new seach engine.

 The solution also includes a SearchFightTest project that includes Unit Testing for it's corresponding application code coverage.
 It's currently using Moq and FluentAssertions for having a better code readability and maintainability.